thuytiends/MICB-475-Team-9/Meeting_minutes/Feb 7th.md

-Possible research questions approved by Evelyn and Hans:
+# Possible research questions approved by Evelyn and Hans:
 1. Anemia and diets supplement
 2. Dorm and depression => caveat: merging the data is a challenge
-  pProblem: depression dataset is for older age while dorm is
+   Problem: depression dataset is for older age while dorm is
 3. HIV datasets - social aspects,
 4. Diabetes and BMI how comparable they are

-Chosen project/metadata: HIV
+# Chosen project/metadata: HIV
-Next week: 3-4 aims, research quesition, outline of analyses what you would run e.g. diversity metrics alpha and beta
+## Next week: 3-4 aims, research quesition, outline of analyses what you would run
+e.g. diversity metrics alpha and beta
-Next week meeting: Zoom
+## Next week meeting: Zoom
-Housekeeping: guidelines and expectations of proposal is on Canvas Datasets - expect the team server credentials - to do project, archive qza, qzv and put it on Github to not lose everything
+Housekeeping: guidelines and expectations of proposal is on Canvas Datasets team server credentials - to do project, archive qza, qzv and put it on Github to not lose everything